chayansraj/Data-Pipeline-with-dbt-using-Airflow-on-GCP/README.md

   <h6 align = "center" > Source: Author </h6>
 </p>

 After this step, we need to create an account in google cloud with a free tier.
 Then create a new project with a name of your choice.
 Make sure to note the project ID and keep it handy as we will use it many different places later on.
 To let google cloud interact with AIrflow, we need a way to establish a connection and that is done by something called "Service Accounts" in GCP under IAM settings.
 The connection is between google cloud storage and airflow, so create a storage admin account and a BigQuery admin account in service account settings.
-Download the key and put it in your 'gcp' folder under 'include' folder.
+Download the key and put it in your 'gcp' folder under 'include' folder. **Do not share it with anyone**

 > A connection is a two-way street